 - 2015 Hampton Estate – Garden visit, borders and vegetables.

 The Newsletter is now published quarterly, with details of the next events organised by the SHF and other items which may be of interest to the member clubs, together with dates of their own club talks and shows.
 Since the demise of the inter-club shows, the cups and trophies are lent out to some member clubs, and bikini vases and black tablecloths can be borrowed from the Secretary.

 The Federation attends the Specialist Society meeting annually at RHS Wisley, and has a full list of specialist society contacts which is available to club members on request.

 In 2000 there was a first suggestion from Banstead club that the SHF should consider a website, but until now it has been difficult to find a person to run it as unless it is continually updated it loses its ability to communicate well .

-Over the past few years the membership has slowly climbed again, and is now up to 90 members across Surrey and bordering counties, and we hope with this new website more clubs will be encouraged to join.
+Over the past few years the membership has slowly climbed again, and is now up to nearly 100 member clubs across Surrey and bordering counties, and we hope with this new website more clubs will be encouraged to join.